jhumphry/SPARK_NORX/README.md

 time the procedure exits. `pragma Annotate` has been used to justify the output array initialisation for these procedures.

-However, SPARK is able to prove the absence of all other potential sources of run-time exceptions, and proves that `AEADDec` will not return any decrypted data if the tag verification failed.
-The GPL SPARK prover `gnatprove` shipped with the GNAT GPL 2015 Ada compiler from [AdaCore](http://libre.adacore.com/) was used to develop this project.
+However, SPARK GPL 2016 is able to prove the absence of all other potential sources of run-time exceptions, which amount to 97% of the checks, without manual intervention.
+It also proves that `AEADDec` will not return any decrypted data if the tag verification failed.
+The GPL SPARK prover `gnatprove` shipped with SPARK GPL 2016 from [AdaCore](http://libre.adacore.com/) is used for this project.

 ## Project files